lab1092/blender-manual_ja/manual/constraints/relationship/child_of.rst

 Target
    The target object that this object will act as a child of.
 This constraint uses one target, and is not functional (red state) when it has none.
-If :guilabel:`Target` is an armature or a mesh, a new name field appears where a name of a :guilabel:`Bone` or a :guilabel:`Vertex Group` can be selected.
+If *Target* is an armature or a mesh, a new name field appears where a name of a *Bone* or a *Vertex Group* can be selected.

 Location X, Y, Z
    Each of these buttons will make the parent affect or not affect the location along the corresponding axis.